spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/3-data-flow-stream.md

 - application type (Source, Processor, Sink)
 - application name

-**TODO Follow the application registration steps as done in the batch case, see #application-registration-concepts.
-Maven for local/PCF, and docker for K8s**

 **TODO: We should create the maven artifact and docker artifacts for these 'custom' apps so that they can perform the steps quickly without having to create a container or have a public maven repository available**

 [[note]]